 - 1.1 The Council's Constitution sets of the Scheme of Delegation for the determination of planning applications.
-It delegates authority for the Chief Officer (Regeneration and Planning) and any other officer designated by them to make planning decisions except in the following categories: - i.
+It delegates authority for the Chief Officer (Regeneration and Planning)1 and any other officer designated by them to make planning decisions except in the following categories: - i.
 Applications in the major category which are recommended for approval and are the subject of any objections; - ii.
 Applications recommended for approval which are departures from the Development Plan; - iii.
 Applications made by the City Council or major applications made by the County Council; - iv.
 Applications by Members or officers of the Council and other parties where considerations of probity indicate that a Committee decision is required; - v.
 Any applications which the Chief Officer (Regeneration and Planning)

-&lt;sup>1 The Chief Officer (Regeneration and Planning) post has been dis-established and all delegations currently sit with the Managers in the service.
+1 The Chief Officer (Regeneration and Planning) post has been dis-established and all delegations currently sit with the Managers in the service.
 The Constitution is under review and all delegations will be redistributed to appropriate Directors/Service Heads once the new structure is in situ.

-considers should be determined by the Committee; or

-- vi.
-Any application which a Member of the Council asks to be referred to the Committee. - 1.2 It is only the last bullet point, which allows Elected Members to request that any planning application is referred to the Planning and Highways Regulatory Committee, which is the subject of this report.
+- considers should be determined by the Committee; or - vi.
+Any application which a Member of the Council asks to be referred to the Committee. - 1.2 It is only the last bullet point, which allows Elected Members to request that any planning application is referred to the Planning and Highways Regulatory Committee, which is the subject of this report. - 1.3 This report was first presented to the Planning and Highways Regulatory Committee at its November Meeting, and Officers have noted the comments made by Members and have made some amendments to the proposed revisions.
+In particular, the revisions extend the period as suggested from 14 days to 21 days; remove the reference to Ward Councillors; and they have clarified the protocol regarding Councillors (where they are also serving Members of the Planning and Highways Regulatory Committee) speaking on the item that they have referred.